 PowerMyLearning has successfully implemented Family Playlists in a range of schools.
 A case study of Family Playlists conducted with the sixth grade at a New York City school in the South Bronx showed promising early results on teacher, family, and student attitudes and behavior.

 Why PowerMyLearning partnered with Project Evident

-In response to these early successes, PowerMyLearning identified the need to scale their programming and recognized their responsibility to share their evidence with the field.
+In response to these successes, PowerMyLearning identified the need to scale their Family Playlists and to share their evidence with the field.

 PowerMyLearning enlisted the help of Project Evident to create a Strategic Evidence Plan (SEP) to guide investments in capacity building that would support the enhancement and improvement of Family Playlists and demonstrate their impact.
-The plan would advance PowerMyLearning’s goals for expansion, continuous improvement, and thought leadership.
+The plan is designed to advance PowerMyLearning’s goals for expansion, continuous improvement, and thought leadership.

 What happened during our engagement

 PowerMyLearning developed a learning agenda for Family Playlists that focused on three goals: